My first assignment in my doctorate course: Visualize the day you receive your degree:

-At this point, visualizing the day I receive my degree and my family being present at the commencement is the only thing that is keeping me from calling my enrollment counselor and dropping from the program.
-Hearing my name and stepping across to meet my mentor face-to-face and the dean must be kept ever present in my mind today, the first day of opening EDD#### Unit 1 workload, in order for me to not go running from my office in sheer panic as I look over all the assignments and try to piece together where and what I should be doing.
-Walking to where the president of the university will hand me my diploma seems like an insurmountable obstacle and at this point I doubt I will get to a commencement let alone turn my face to my fellow graduates and their families.
+My initial thoughts: At this point, visualizing the day I receive my degree and my family being present at the commencement is the only thing that is keeping me from calling Mary and dropping from the program.
+Hearing my name and stepping across to meet my mentor face-to-face and the dean must be kept ever present in my mind.
+For today is the first day of opening EDD8300 Unit 1 workload.
+As I look over all the assignments and try to piece together where and what I should be doing, the urge to go running from my office in sheer panic is overpowering.
+At this point, walking to where the president of Capella will hand me my diploma seems like an insurmountable obstacle.
+Presently, I doubt I will get to a commencement let alone turn and face my fellow graduates and their families.
 I’m whipped already.

 What causes me such panic?
 The first two assignments: “Reflecting on the Doctor of Education Program” and “Professional Standards”.
 The resources offered to assist me in completing the assignments seem ill fitted for my skills and/or needs.
 I’m an elementary teacher, the K-12 Student Services Coordinator, and an online instructor teaching professional development courses.
 I do not see where I will fit into the scheme of educational leadership and management.
 I do not see myself as a policy maker or a high-powered executive at a college or university.
 I see myself as helping other educators improve student academic achievement whether it is at the college level or at the elementary level.
 I may have chosen the wrong degree program.